shuup/shuup-guide/source/products.rst

 .. image:: products/new-product-form.png

-Like other Shoop Admin forms, required fields are marked with a red asterisk and missing or invalid fields will be highlighted red on form submission.
+Like other Shuup Admin forms, required fields are marked with a red asterisk and missing or invalid fields will be highlighted red on form submission.